kathrynlhull/Spatial_Ecology_in_R_2025/RExam_Sept7_26/KHULL_RExam.md

 ````

 ![RGB Ridgeline Time Series](RExam_Images/Timeseries_RidgelineRGB.png)
+> **Interpretation**
-Interpretation: The ridgeline plots are similar, except that 2022 RGB bands all have broader curves with longer right tails and less defined peaks indicating less vegetation uniformity.
+> The ridgeline plots are similar, except that 2022 RGB bands all have broader curves with longer right tails and less defined peaks indicating less vegetation uniformity.
 Logging disturbance means less RGB light absorption and increasing RGB light reflection due to reduced healthy vegetation cover and increased bare ground cover.
 Red and then blue light is most strongly absorbed by chlorophyll in plants; green is more weakly absorbed.
 However, ridegeline plots are quite similar overall.
 The natural landscape complexity including open grassy meadows and broad gravel floodplains along waterways in the Waiparous basin obscures and dilutes the effects of logging in the plots.